hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

 but we can at least cover one of noent cases if we add this check here. whether this check should be moved to the magnet is an open question.

+## :#note-3

+kinda fun but kinda scary - accepting that our units of work might be expressed in any arbitrary order separate form the order in which the stream produced them, but yet *ALL THE WHILE* writing to *THE SAME* event log - what we'll do is: when *ANY ONE* of these units of work's emissions are requested, *ONLY ONCE* per unit of work will we use this tailor made "shave" (basically pop) method of the event log to *REMOVE* those emissions and memoize them into the associated tuple.